dexeonify/firefox-css/README.md

 ![Dynamic tabs bar](screenshots/Dynamic%20Sidebery.gif)

-It's probably very "bloated" to have 2 css files just for this but hey, it's complete.
+It's probably very "bloated" to have 2 CSS files just for this but hey, it's complete.
 Though, I did tried to leave only the necessary CSS rules in both files.

 Anyways, to set this up you need to set the window preface value in Sidebery settings.
 From the wiki: `Sidebery settings` > `Help` > `Preface value`

 **Note:** The preface value can be anything, but you have to change it in the CSS as well.
 In my CSS, it's "Sidebery".